patwal019/terraform-2428-feb2025/Day4/README.md

   - docker provider that helps terraform provision resources like image, container, network, etc
   - local provider that helps terraform provision files in the local machine
 - Terraform supports a provider plugin framework to develop custom terraform providers
+- Terraform providers are developed in Golang as the Terraform Provider Plugin Framework is natively written in Golang
 </pre>